Manchin calls Biden's $1.75 trillion spending proposal a "shell game"

 The senator from West Virginia said he's been working in "good faith" in negotiations on the so-called reconciliation bill and that he's willing to compromise, accusing his progressive colleagues of taking an "all or nothing" approach.

-"While I've worked hard to find a path to compromise, it's obvious: compromise is not good enough for a lot of my colleagues in Congress," he said.
+"While I've worked hard to find a path to compromise, it's obvious: compromise is not good enough for a lot of my colleagues in Congress," he complained.
 "It's all or nothing."

 Within the hour, the White House responded to Manchin's statement.